 Dos: Step up your word skills.
 Tell your partner ‘I love you a lot and say it out of the blue.
 Send them an email in the middle of a workday just to say you’re thinking about them.
 In times of relationship conflict, apologize in so many words.

 Don’ts: Do not assume they know how you feel because ‘what are words anyway?’
 Don’t use unkind words when you’re fighting.
 And do not give them the silent treatment to express your anger or disappointment.

 2. When their love language is quality time

 Time is precious in any relationship and we’re constantly feeling the lack of it in our busy, often overwrought lives.
-To make time for our partners and our relationship isn’t easy, but if your partner’s love language is quality time, it doesn’t hurt to make an extra effort.
+Making time for our partners and our relationship isn’t easy, but if your partner’s form of love language is quality time, it doesn’t hurt to make an extra effort.
 After all, you’ll get to spend time with them too, so it’s a win-win.

 “We do date nights at least once a week just to ensure we have that space to catch up,” says Andrew.
 “I would often just come home, slump on the couch and make mechanical responses to my wife’s questions.
 Till I realized she was genuinely trying to have a little time with me, and it was important to her.”

 Dos: Make eye contact when they’re talking to you.
 Listen, really listen and follow up later on if possible.
 Ensure your conversation isn’t interrupted by kids or phone calls or the TV.

 3. When their love language is acts of services